smartscripts-nl/dynamic-xray/README.md

 * Also with Better Highlights you can colorize comments differently depending on the use case, for much improved readability.

 * In Better Highlights settings set (( and )) as wikilink start and end - the default is [[ and ]] -, so you can add clickable comments to --(( )) lua commented blocks.

-## About the code
-* DX is added by patching the stock KOReader code, so you don't have to modify the code of the basic KOReader version.
-* The DX plugin is structured to resemble a MVC structure:
-  * M = XrayModel > data handlers: XrayDataLoader, XrayFormsData, XraySettings, XrayTappedWords and XrayViewsData (extensions)
-  * V = XrayUI, and XrayDialogs and XrayButtons (extensions)
-  * C = XrayController (plugin)

-## Development history and usage

-See [Dynamic Xray plugin · koreader/koreader · Discussion #12964 · GitHub](https://github.com/koreader/koreader/discussions/12964) for the development history of this plugin and for Dynamic Xray usage examples by screenprints and screencasts.

 ## No support provided